- What to Consider Before Purchasing a CNC Machine

 Before you purchase a used CNC machine, you should research the ins and outs of the device you’re acquiring.
 You’ll need to understand the difference between each CNC machine type.
 The following explains the 6 types of CNC machines and their functions:

-- Milling: A popular type of CNC machining, milling machines use rotary cutters to manipulate materials.
+- Milling: A popular type of CNC machining, universal milling machine use rotary cutters to manipulate materials.
 You can program said machines to shape necessary depth, cutting direction, and angle.

 - Lathes: Lathes are useful for creating highly precise spherical and conical parts.
 This machine will use turning centers that shave access material while they rotate on a spindle at high speeds.
 Check out the guide of mini metal lathe here.